phalcon-orphanage/docs/pt/reference/applications.rst

         // Dispatch the request
         $dispatcher->dispatch();
     }

-    // Get the returned value by the lastest executed action
+    // Get the returned value by the last executed action
     $response = $dispatcher->getReturnedValue();

     // Check if the action returned is a 'response' object if ($response instanceof Phalcon\Http\ResponseInterface) {

-        // Send the request
+        // Send the response
         $response->send();
     }

-Although the above implementations are a lot more verbose than the code needed while using :doc:`Phalcon\\Mvc\\Application <../api/Phalcon_Mvc_Application>`, it offers an alternative in boostraping your application.
+Although the above implementations are a lot more verbose than the code needed while using :doc:`Phalcon\\Mvc\\Application <../api/Phalcon_Mvc_Application>`, it offers an alternative in bootstrapping your application.
 Depending on your needs, you might want to have full control of what should be instantiated or not, or replace certain components with those of your own to extend the default functionality.

 Application Events